camunda/camunda-docs-manual/content/update/minor/72-to-73/glassfish.md

 * `camunda-spin-core-$SPIN_VERSION.jar`

-# 4. Maintain the BPM platform configuration
+# 4. Maintain the BPM Platform Configuration

 If you have previously replaced the default BPM platform configuration by a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
 This can be done by repeating the configuration replacement steps for the upgraded platform.